 In 2017, there were 52 "product by country of origin" combinations included in the reduced frequency of inspection scheme.
 This number increased to 54 in 2018 and 65 in 2019.
 In some cases, the combinations were subjected to 100% inspection (i.e., all consignments should be inspected by member states) because interception rates were high in the previous year or the average number of consignments inspected per year may have dropped below the minimum acceptable threshold.
 These combinations might remain within the scheme, despite not reaching the above-named criteria in a given year, in order to allow data gathering to reduce inspection rate in future years.
-Figure 17 shows the country of origin and product type for combinations were for fruit, 12 for cut flowers, seven were for vegetables and three were for wood commodities.
+Figure 17 shows the country of origin and product type for combinations recommended for reduced frequency of inspection in 2018.
+Thirty-two of the eligible combinations were for fruit, 12 for cut flowers, seven were for vegetables and three were for wood commodities.
 The EU publishes the combinations for which a reduced frequency of inspections are allowed and the lists are updated annually.